codeStud/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 * [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
 * [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
 Free, but requires an account.
 * This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
+* Check out this video(https://www.youtube.com/watch?v=u044iM9xsWU) which summarizes all the above concepts along with the logic behind.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.